-A little more than a century ago, rancher/explorer John Wetherill (with the help of Clatsozen Benully, a Navajo guide) discovered the ancient abandoned settlement tucked beneath the overhanging cliffs.
+A little more than a century ago, rancher/explorer John Wetherill (with the help of Clatsozen Benully, a Navajo guide) discovered an ancient abandoned settlement tucked beneath the overhanging cliffs.
 Constructed of sandstone, mud mortar, and wood, the ruins are remarkably well preserved.
-At the time of discovery the dwellings contained a vast array of basketry, pottery, grinding stones, and ancient tiny corncobs—all left behind when the people walked away 700 years ago.
+At the time of discovery, the dwellings contained a vast array of basketry, pottery, grinding stones, and ancient tiny corncobs—all left behind when the people walked away 700 years ago.

 Along the way, Jimmy identifies native plants and tells us of their traditional uses.
-Pointing to sagebrush: “This one, my grandmother made into tea for headaches.”
-Born to a Hopi mother and Navajo father, Jimmy grew up exploring and playing in the area—his father was employed for decades at the monument, and Jimmy has volunteered here for many years.
+Pointing to sagebrush: “This one, my grandmother made into a tea for headaches.”
+Born to a Hopi mother and Navajo father, Jimmy grew up exploring and playing in the area.
+His father was employed for decades at the monument, and Jimmy has volunteered here for many years.

 We draw closer and Jimmy tells us more of life in the cliff dwelling.
-The rooms are small, with low ceilings—obviously the people spent most of their time outdoors.
+The rooms are small, with low ceilings.
+Obviously, the people living here spent most of their time outdoors.
 Some walls are blackened from the fires used for cooking and warmth.
-Some rooms have entrances just big enough to crawl through, with stones that could be locked in place to seal the entrance—these were granaries, designed to protect crops from thieving rodents.
-Ancient timbers still survive, hand and foot holds are worn into the steep rock face.
+Some rooms have entrances just big enough to crawl through, with stones that could be locked in place to seal the entrance.
+These were granaries, designed to protect crops from thieving rodents.
+Ancient timbers still survive.
+Hand and footholds are worn into the steep rock face.